Carnegie Library of McKeesport

-The Carnegie Free Library in McKeesport, Pennsylvania, is a Public Library built with funds from Pittsburgh steel magnate Andrew Carnegie.
+The Carnegie Library of McKeesport, is a public library built with funds from Pittsburgh steel magnate Andrew Carnegie.
 McKeesport is located about 15 miles up the Monongahela River from Pittsburgh.
 The grant for this library was commissioned April 2, 1899.
 Out of approximately 1,688 libraries funded by Carnegie in America, McKeesport's was the 12th be commissioned.
 It was listed on the National Register of Historic Places in 1980.